Bravonoid/object-detection-segmentation-from-scratch/README.md

 ## Introduction

 This project aims to implement a simple object detection and segmentation algorithm, with the case study of detecting and segmenting a **cow** from an image.
 Utilizing the Histogram of Oriented Gradients (HOG) and Template Matching algorithms for object detection and color segmentation for object segmentation.
-The project is implemented in Python 3.7.3.

 ## Methods